RafaelSAmaral/Atividade3_TesteUnity/readme.txt

-Foo Example
+Payment Example
 =========

-Close to the simplest possible example of Unity, using only basic features.
-Run make to build & run the example tests.
+Run make to build & the tests.